Rolling Stones, Mick, Ronnie, Keith, Houston, TX, July 19, 1978, Jenny Lens MFA

 Licensing for editorial, commercial or merch usage, DETAILS:

 Deadline, specs (all: dpi, height AND width in pixels, inches, cm), budget, payment process (invoicing, PayPal, wire transfer, etc).
 Write me to discuss your budget and time frame.
 INCLUDE INFO REQUESTED INFO IN INITIAL EMAIL.

 Please be very specific which group or images you seek.
 I MUST have this info to move forward.

-IF you find other photos posted, whether on an old site of mine or elsewhere, or in books, mags BUT not in the store, or my book (Punk Pioneers, the free PDF of images) or Live at the Masque: $100 extra in addition to listed prices.
+IF you find other photos posted, whether on an old site of mine or elsewhere, or in books, mags BUT not in the store, they are probably not scanned and may not be available.
+Write me and I’ll respond if prints can be made.